Airbrush Tattoo – Complete Guide to Airbrush Tattoos

 - After the spraying follows of course the cleaning of your tool

-- Remember that you must also clean your airbrush gun every time you change color, otherwise, the colors could mix unintentionally – for example, if you have used a yellow color and want to spray in blue afterward, it is possible that without intermediate cleaning a greenish spray burst will appear first
+- Remember that you must also clean your airbrush gun every time you change color, otherwise, the colors could mix unintentionally.
+For example, if you have used a yellow color and want to spray in blue afterward, it is possible that without intermediate cleaning a greenish spray burst will appear first

 You can also make an airbrush tattoo stencil yourself.
-Cut it out of cardboard and glue it in the designated place.
+Cut it out of cardboard and glue it in place.
 However, an airbrush tattoo sprayed with a cardboard stencil will usually not look very professional.
 It is better to make a suitable stencil with the help of a printer and a suitable foil, preferably Mylar.

 Tips and Tricks

 When airbrushing a temporary tattoo, there are sometimes difficulties that are not easy for the beginner to solve.
 These airbrush tips and tricks should make your life a little bit easier:

 - If you have problems removing the airbrush stencil, or if it sticks together, you can powder it a little or do a quick clean with isopropanol in between.

 - If the tattoo sticks, this may be due to temperatures that are too hot.
 Maybe the skin was not cleaned properly before.
 In any case, it can help to spray the airbrush paint very thin.
 After the application of the color, the tattoo should always be powdered well, because only then the color holds properly.

 - To prevent condensation water from being mixed into the ink, you should use a compressor with a water separator.
 Otherwise, there is a possibility that the paint will lose its brilliance, not dry properly or that unsightly speckles will appear.

 - If you want to save money, you can use airbrush tattoo stencils several times by cleaning them after use, and instead of self-adhesive disposable stencils, you can use plastic ones.
 You can treat them with special spray glue for better adhesion.